sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

-Next we need to create an HTTP string to query the GraphAPI for the details we need.
-For example if we need to get all users, we can send the following http get:
+Next, we need to create an HTTP string to query the GraphAPI for the details we need.
+For example, if we need to get all users, we can send the following http get:

 ```